Staff Profile

 In addition to C-E video game localisation, I have been employed to create style guides in English for AAA titles, to be translated into FIGS.

-In terms of other localisation, I have worked on the translation of several apps designed for use in education, rehabilitation, and driving.
+In terms of other localisation, I have also worked on the translation of several apps designed for use in education, rehabilitation, and driving.

 Return to Academia